conjurdemos/Accelerator-DualAccounts/README.md

 Dual Accounts are currently documented under the Central Credential Provider:
 [Home > Administration > Central Credential Provider > Accounts and Safes > Manage dual accounts](https://docs.cyberark.com/AAM-CP/13.0/en/Content/CP%20and%20ASCP/cv_Managing-Dual-Accounts.htm)
-The steps below map to the steps in documentation.
-The steps in the slides deviate somewhat from the manual configuration steps in the documentation.
+The steps described below map to but deviate somewhat from the manual configuration steps in the documentation to better support automation.
 But they have the same effect.
 The [manual configuration steps](https://docs.cyberark.com/AAM-CP/13.0/en/Content/CP%20and%20ASCP/cv_Automatic_dual_account.htm?tocpath=Administration%7CCentral%20Credential%20Provider%7CAccounts%20and%20Safes%7CManage%20dual%20accounts%7C_____1) in the online docs for Self-Hosted PAM also work for Privilege Cloud.

-Each step below has its own slide with more detailed instructions.

 **Step 1: “Configure a rotational group platform”**
 A Rotational Group Platform is an Account Group Platform with important differences: